Phil Barnes

 Philip Kenneth Barnes (born 2 March 1979) is an English former professional footballer who played as a goalkeeper.

-Barnes was active between 1996 and 2019, spending the his first thirteen seasons in professional football in a career that began at Rotherham United, although he first made a name for himself as Blackpool.
+Barnes was active between 1996 and 2019, spending his first thirteen seasons in professional football in a career that began at Rotherham United, although he first made a name for himself as Blackpool.
 He notched up 141 league appearances during his spell with the Tangerines which earned him a move to Sheffield United, spending time on loan with Torquay United and Queens Park Rangers before joining Grimsby Town.
 He departed The Mariners in 2009 and moved into Non-League football, playing for Gainsborough Trinity, Alfreton Town, Harrogate Town, Buxton, Matlock Town and Handsworth Parramore.
 He retired from competitive football at the end of the 2018−19 season.

 Career

 Rotherham United

 Barnes started his career at Rotherham United, making his debut against York City in April 1997.
 He made two appearances for Rotherham in total.